volatilemolotov/beam/learning/tour-of-beam/learning-content/java/core-transforms/combine/combine-per-key/description.md

-# Combining values in a keyed PCollection
+# Combine

-After creating a keyed `PCollection` (for example, by using a GroupByKey transform), a common pattern is to combine the collection of values associated with each key into a single, merged value.
-Drawing on the previous example from GroupByKey, a key-grouped `PCollection` called groupedWords looks like this:
+For `Map` collection with a key (for example, using the groupByKey transformation), a common pattern is to combine a collection of values associated with each key into one combined value.
+Approximately it will look like this:

 ```
   cat, [1,5,9]
   dog, [5,2]
   and, [1,2,6]
   jump, [3]
   tree, [2]
   ...
 ```

 In the above `PCollection`, each element has a string key (for example, “cat”) and an iterable of integers for its value (in the first element, containing [1, 5, 9]).
 If our pipeline’s next processing step combines the values (rather than considering them individually), you can combine the iterable of integers to create a single, merged value to be paired with each key.
-This pattern of a `GroupByKey` followed by merging the collection of values is equivalent to Beam’s Combine PerKey transform.
-The combine function you supply to Combine PerKey must be an associative reduction function or a subclass of `CombineFn`.
+This pattern of a GroupByKey followed by merging the collection of values is equivalent to Beam’s `Combine` `PerKey` transform.
+The combine function you supply to `Combine` `PerKey` must be an associative reduction function or a subclass of `CombineFn`.

 ```
 // PCollection is grouped by key and the Double values associated with each key are combined into a Double.